 Who can access OTRS?

-Certain users that you designate as ticket reporters each have their own unique login.
-Each user receives the factory-default password initially, which they are expected to change as soon as possible.
+Certain users that you designate as ticket enterers each have their own unique login.
+For them, the initial password is also soleil, which they should change as soon as possible.

 Who should enter tickets into OTRS?

 During implementation, you select a few key DITA CMS users or support staff in your organization to handle the initial reporting of issues from CMS users before a ticket is submitted to IXIASOFT.
 These people should be those who are responsible for overseeing the day-to-day operations of the DITA CMS and the Output Generator.